top of page

 Bayanzag Flaming cliffs and blue sky.

-The Gobi desert is rich in native saxaul trees called “Bayanzag,” which means many saxaul trees.
+The Gobi Desert is rich in native saxaul trees called “Bayanzag,” which means many saxaul trees.
 “Ulaan khavtsal” is a Red shore of clay formations formed because of wind and rain for thousands of years.
-It has a unique 5 km wide texture and is approximately 8 km long.
+It has a unique 5 km wide texture and is approximately 8 km long. sustainable travel

-American paleontologists found dinosaur bones and eggs in the area while researching a trace of ancient people with his crew in 1922.
+In 1922, American paleontologists found dinosaur bones and eggs in the area while researching a trace of ancient people with their crew.
 Thus, they saw random fossils in Bayanzag.
 While they were going from Beijing to Uliastai in Mongolia, expediting for 1600 km, they got lost on the way.
 Roy Chapman and his American friends were surprised and screamed with joy.
 Many discoveries were made by American paleontologist Roy Chapman Andrews and his team.
-They first excavated in 1922; it is renowned worldwide because of the number of dinosaur bones and eggs found in the area while he was researching traces of the ancient people.
+They first excavated in 1922; it is renowned worldwide for the number of dinosaur bones and eggs found in the area during their research into traces of ancient people.
 That is why they contributed to Bayanzag's "Flaming Cliff" becoming famous worldwide.

-The team fell in love with the discoveries and came back to do the excavation in Bayanzag.
-At 3rd time, the team discovered dinosaur nests with an egg and three new kinds of dinosaur eggs by stealing and eating Oviraptor.
-The Americans analyzed the eggs and found the first trace of dinosaurs, called giant squid, laid eggs in the Mongolian desert, discovered in Bayanzag.
-This dead trace press is extremely rare, making flaming cliffs unique worldwide.
+The team fell in love with the discoveries and returned to excavate at Bayanzag.
+The 3rd time, the team discovered dinosaur nests with an egg and three new kinds of dinosaur eggs by stealing and eating Oviraptor.
+The Americans analyzed the eggs and found the first trace of dinosaurs, called giant squid, that laid eggs in the Mongolian desert, discovered in Bayanzag.
+This dead trace press is extremely rare, making flaming cliffs unique worldwide. sustainable travel

 The canyon stretches 250 square kilometers (96,53 square miles) and is 200 meters (656,17 feet) deep, but between the lowest point and the highest one, there is a difference in height of 1000 meters (0,62 mile).
 The colors are a gradation of reds and will delight the photographers.
 The first dinosaur skeleton was found in that place.
 The scientists agree that 200 million years ago, the place was covered with an inner sea.
 The American archaeologist Roy Chapman Andrews named this place "The End of the World".